wppolyglots/wptranslationday-4-web-assets/README.md

 __Local Events__

-This CPT is bound to the `local-events` slug and it will be automatically loaded in the `page-local-events.php` that is included with the theme.
+This CPT is bound to the `the-local-events` slug and it will be automatically loaded in the `page-the-local-events.php` that is included with the theme.
 The information that we use is this:

 - City
 - Country / State